Chepstow Railway Bridge

 Brunel's original railway bridge over the Wye at Chepstow, before its 1962 replacement.

-Chepstow Railway Bridge was built to the instructions of Isambard Kingdom Brunel in 1852.
-The "Great Tubular Bridge" over the River Wye at Chepstow, which at that point forms the boundary between Wales and England, is considered one of Brunel's major achievements, despite its appearance.
-It was economical in its use of materials, and would prove to be the design prototype for Brunel's Royal Albert Bridge at Saltash.
-Although the superstructure has since been replaced, Brunel's tubular iron supports are still in place.
-It is a Grade II listed structure.
+Chepstow Railway Bridge is a former railway bridge built to a design by Isambard Kingdom Brunel in 1852.
+Known as the "Great Tubular Bridge", it spanned the River Wye at Chepstow, Wales, and is considered one of Brunel's major achievements.
+It was economical in its use of materials, and would prove to be the design prototype for Brunel's 1854 Royal Albert Bridge at Saltash in Cornwall.
+Although the superstructure has since been replaced, Brunel's tubular iron piers continue to support the bridge.
+It is a Grade II listed structure, and spans the border between Wales and England.

 Background

 Surviving section of one of the horizontal girders, preserved outside the offices of the adjacent Mabey Bridge works.

 Brunel had to take the two tracks of the South Wales Railway across the River Wye.
 The Admiralty had insisted on a 300 ft clear span over the river, with the bridge a minimum of 50 ft above high tide.
 The span would have to be self-supporting, since although the Gloucestershire side of the river consists of a limestone cliff, the Monmouthshire side is low-lying sedimentary deposit subject to regular flooding.
 Thus on that side, there was nowhere for an abutment capable of either resisting the outward push of an arch bridge, or the inward pull of a conventional suspension bridge.
 In any case, neither could be used: an arch bridge would not have met the height and width restrictions imposed by the Admiralty, and suspension bridges were notoriously unfit for carrying railway trains.
 The concentrated weight caused the chains to deflect, allowing the bridge-deck to ride dangerously up and down.
 A self-supporting truss bridge was the only option.

 Robert Stephenson had bridged the River Conwy (1848) and the Menai Straits (1850) with spans of 400 and 450 ft respectively, using large box-girder sections of riveted wrought iron.
 Conwy-like box-girders would have been very expensive to use at Chepstow as well as being heavy (problematic, since the spans had to be lifted much higher than at Conwy).
 Brunel, characteristically, sought a radical solution.
 He had already built a bowstring or tied arch bridge at Windsor (1849) consisting of three triangular cross-section cellular arch ribs "strung" by wrought iron deck girders supported by vertical hangers from the arches.
 This was the same year as Stephenson's tied arch High Level Bridge at Newcastle upon Tyne, which was supposed to have influenced Brunel at Chepstow.
 However, Brunel's solution for the latter was to make a leap forward, based, nevertheless, on sound engineering principles and a variation of the tied-arch theme.